Raise capital, update investors and engage your team from a single platform. Try Visible free for 14 days.

 Annual run rate on the other hand can be used to project the future performance of any business.
 A company could use run rates to help calculate annual burn rate and prepare for future demand.
 Annual run rates are calculated by using current or past performance to estimate what your business will do in the future.
 For example, if you’ve done $100k in Q1 revenue and $150k in Q2 revenue, you could predict that you’ll do an additional $250k in revenue for the rest of the year, bringing you to an annual revenue run rate of $500k.

-When Are Run Rates Useful?
+When Are Annual Run Rates Useful?

 Tracking annual run rates tends to be more useful when you need to predict future demand, and also when calculating annual burn rates.
 Both of these situations require you to allocate resources properly for the health of your business.
 They can help you determine how much inventory you need to hold if you’re a DTC brand, or how many new sales reps you’ll need to hire if you’re an enterprise SaaS company.
 In addition to this, they can help you determine how much funding you’ll need to reach profitability.

-On the other hand, seasonal businesses or those with volatile growth should be cautious when using run rates.
+An annual run rate is an easy way to project your inventory needs oven a given period of time.
+However, seasonal businesses or those with volatile growth should be cautious when using run rates.
 For example, Amazon should not use their performance during the holiday season to project annual revenue, just like you probably shouldn’t use your mid-pandemic April 2020 metrics to predict the rest of the year.

 How to Use Run Rates Effectively

-At Visible, we recommend being conservative with your run rate calculations to maximize the quality of your decision making.
+At Visible, we recommend being conservative with your run rate calculations to maximize the quality of your decision-making.
 Be careful about annual run rates – they can lead to incorrect forecasting, as not every quarter is the same.
 Growth can be nonlinear and the past is not the future.
 Overly optimistic run rates can kill companies, so you should err on the side of overestimating your expenses, and underestimating revenue.

 Share your run rate with investors and team members using email Updates and automated Dashboards using Visible.
 Try Visible free for 14 days.